NASA-AMMOS/MMGIS/docs/pages/markdowns/JavaScript_API.md

 - `eventName` - name of event to add listener to.
 Available events: `onPan`, `onZoom`, `onClick`
 - `functionReference` - function reference to listener event callback function. `null` value removes all functions for a given `eventName`

-The following is an example of how to call the `removeEventListener` function:
+The following is an example of how to call the `addEventListener` function:

 ```javascript
 function listener() {